thijsk/slide/Local_api.md

 - (Immediate) stop of the motor during a movement (‘Hard abort’)
 - Change WiFi network credentials of Slide

-## Known limitations of current Local API spec:
+## Known limitations of current Local API spec

 1. When the Local API is enabled, the Cloud API (and therefore, the Slide Mobile App) are not yet available.
 The Cloud and Local APIs use a different form of authentication.
 The Slide firmware currently does not handle both HTTP Digest Auth and MQTTS SSL Auth simultaneously.
 This is a work in progress, but in the meantime we decided to already offer the Local API for those that have a strong preference for non-cloud connectivity.
 2. The Slide Device Name is not yet correctly displayed, which means you will have to bind the Slide device (in the home automation tool of your choice) to a human-readable name by yourself.